Culinary And Hospitality

 Culinary Arts, Pastry Arts, and Culinary Management Programs

 Please follow these steps to prepare for entering your HRI major:

 1. Read this page in its entirety and follow the guidelines that apply to you (in reference to what type of student you are deemed, based on the chart below).

 2. Open and Read the Advising Checklist and the Enrolling with Permission Numbers document.
 Permission numbers are used to control course enrollment to prevent exceeding class capacities for laboratories, as well as academic courses, while ensuring students are prepared for the courses in which they intend to enroll.

 3. Answer the nine (9) questions (below).

-Before you sign up for Advising in HRI Programs: Be sure you have completed the following:
+Before you arrange your advising appointment: Be sure you have completed the following:

 - Applied to Reynolds and received your welcome information

 - Completed your Math and English Placement Tests

 - Decided on payment options - either through Financial Aid or Out-of-Pocket